OpenDataDSL/documentation/docs/data/aggs/_DCE_AG_FUT.md

 ### Schedule

-The end of day updates are processed at 17:30 BST/GMT on DCE business days.
+The end of day updates are processed at 17:30 GMT on DCE business days.

 ### Sample File